Responsibility and Engagement -- Evaluating Interactions in Social Robot Navigation: Responsibility and Engagement Metrics

 We define the time's escalating contribution $CC_\text{Time}^+$ to the conflict by subtracting all agents' contributions to the conflict from the overall change $\dot{C}(t)$ in conflict

 Vice versa, we define the time's diminishing contribution as

-Typically, time diminishes an existing conflict if the agents are still in conflict, but distance between them is increasing.
 One interpretation is that $CC_\text{Time}^-$ is the residual conflict which was not fully resolved by the agents.
+As the distance between agents increases again, any remaining conflict is therefore diminished by time.